Jane Metcalfe: Career and entrepreneurship

-She is a frequent speaker and presenter at various events and institutions, from UC Berkeley, MIT, Stanford and Singularity University to ComicCon, De Young Museum, StartUp Health, Health 2.0, Wired Health, TEDx San Francisco, TEDx Carnegie Mellon, Hello Tomorrow, Wanderlust Festival, etc.
+She is a frequent public speaker and has spoken at Ignite (on HIP), UC Berkeley, MIT, Stanford, AI for Good, Imagination in Action, Singularity University, ComicCon, De Young Museum, StartUp Health, Health 2.0, Wired Health, TEDx San Francisco, TEDx Carnegie Mellon, Exponential Medicine, Idea City, The Long Now Foundation, among others.
+She advises and moderates events for the Lake Nona Impact Forum, SynBioBeta, CNSSummit, BrainMind, and has run panels for Singularity University, SFMOMA, the De Young Museum, and many others.